bigdaz/docs/content/actions/automating-builds-and-tests/building-and-testing-java-with-gradle.md

 1. The `checkout` step downloads a copy of your repository on the runner.
 2. The `setup-java` step configures the Java 11 JDK by Adoptium.
 3. The "Validate Gradle wrapper" step validates the checksums of Gradle Wrapper JAR files present in the source tree.
-4. The "Build with Gradle" step runs the `gradlew` wrapper script to ensure that your code builds, tests pass, and a package can be created.
+4. The "Build with Gradle" step runs the Gradle build to ensure that your code builds, tests pass, and a package can be created.

 The default workflow templates are excellent starting points when creating your build and test workflow, and you can customize the template to suit your project’s needs.